Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

 Whichever size you choose, the iPhone 14 Pro and Pro Max have pixel-dense displays with 460 pixels per inch (PPI), slightly below the QHD resolution of the S23 Ultra but well above the Galaxy S23 Plus' FHD resolution at 393 PPI.

 In addition, Apple advertises a max brightness of 2,000 nits for outdoor use or 1,600 nits for HDR content, compared to 1,750 and 1,200 for the S23+, respectively.
 Our parent company's Future Labs couldn't test the outdoor scores but found the iPhone 14 Pro hits about 200 nits higher at 100% HDR than the Plus.
+Still, the S23+ is undoubtedly a bright phone in its own right.

 Both phones score about the same for color gamut range in both sRGB and DCI-P3.
 Our iPhone 14 Pro reviewer noted its "excellent contrast and color accuracy" thanks to True Tone tech that adjusts the colors based on the ambient lighting in the room.
+As for the S23+, our reviewer noted "there are zero issues with color vibrancy or contrast," and he praised the "customizability when it comes to color management."

 Both phones hit a smooth 120Hz refresh rate, but only the iPhone 14 Pro benefits from an LTPO display that can dip down to 1Hz for battery preservation (compared to 48Hz on the S23+).
 While this undoubtedly helps Apple preserve battery when using the always-on display function, the impact isn't enough to close the battery gap between the two phones (as we'll discuss below).